dgeb/json-api/format/index.md

 #### Variable Type Resource Representations

-Variable type (i.e. "heterogenous") resources can not be keyed by type, so the type of each resource **MUST** be specified in an alternative manner.
+Variable type (i.e. "heterogenous") resources can not be keyed by type, so the type of each resource **SHOULD** be specified in an alternative manner.

-Primary heterogenous resources **MUST** be keyed by `"data"` at the top level of a document.
+Variable type primary resources **SHOULD** be keyed by `"data"` at the top level of a document.

-Variable type resources **MUST** be represented as objects that contain a type and an ID:
+Variable type resources **SHOULD** be represented as objects that contain both a type and an ID:

 ```javascript
 {